arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Discussion Questions:**

-1. What are the implications for how we individually define local adaptation on how we study it and what we think about the processes that drive it?
+1. What are the implications of how we individually define local adaptation for how we study it and what we think about the processes that drive it?

-2. What definition of local adaption should we (the RCN-ECS network) should use?
+2. What definition of local adaption should we (the RCN-ECS network) use?

 ## Week 3 (February 16):